Factbox: In Keystone pipeline case, what might Nebraska court do?

 - The state Supreme Court could endorse a lower court’s finding that Republican Governor Dave Heineman wrongly cleared the way for a pipeline route with a special legislative session in 2012.
 The district court judge said that pipeline review work was typically left to the state’s Public Services Commission (PSC).

-- If the state’s top court were to endorse the lower court ruling, TransCanada might have to begin a new bureaucratic process with the PSC lasting at least seven months or maybe longer.
+- If the state’s top court were to endorse the lower court judge’s ruling, TransCanada might have to begin a new bureaucratic process with the PSC lasting at least seven months or maybe more.

 - If the PSC were to alter the pipeline route, the U.S. State Department most likely would undertake a further review of environmental impacts, adding more months to the process.